b97tsk/reactive-tree/README.md

 If `handler` is not set, an exception throws.

+Generally, you should consider using `read()` instead of getting this property.

 #### class Twig: dirty

 `dirty` indicates whether the twig should update the cached value.